Do I meet the entry requirements for my chosen programme?

 If your offer is conditional upon the completion of a degree or other qualification such as an English Language test, you must forward a scanned copy of your examination result(s) to the Admissions and Access Service by email to email@example.com as soon as they are known.
 This also applies to students who are currently studying at Queen’s University, since the Admissions and Access Service does not receive notification of degree results.
 Where applicable, confirmation of your qualifications must be officially translated into English.
 Please do not upload your results via the Applicant Portal.

-It is essential that you accept or decline your offer of a place, following the links through the online Postgraduate Application Portal – https://dap.qub.ac.uk/portal/ This should be completed as soon as possible and no later than 14 days from receipt of your offer letter.
+It is essential that you accept or decline your offer of a place, following the links through the online Postgraduate Application Portal – https://dap.qub.ac.uk/portal/ This should be completed as soon as possible and ideally within 14 days from receipt of your offer letter.

 If you have applied for, and been offered a place on more than one course/programme of study, you must indicate whether you wish to accept or decline the offer against each course/programme.